Claim injury compensation for lost earnings, overtime & more

 Special damages

 Special damages are awarded for any financial losses and expenses you have incurred as a result of your injury.
-Special damages can include:
+Special damages typically include medical treatment costs, care costs, travel costs and the cost of replacing damaged property.

-If you are employed, your net annual salary (after-tax) will usually be based on your most recent 3-6 payslips.
-This would then be annualised and then pro-rata for the amount of time you were off work
+If you are employed, your net annual salary (after-tax) is typically calculated using your most recent 3-6 payslips.
+This amount is then annualised and adjusted pro-rata for the time you were off work.

 A loss of earnings claim can include loss of overtime.
 However, you will need to be able to demonstrate that overtime would have been available during the period of absence.